-Indicator Title Number of prioritised research projects concluded to support the mandate of the FPB Definition Evidence-based research to support the mandate of the FPB.
-The prioritized research projects linked to the annual performance plan will be outlined in the research agenda.
-Source of data Approved research agenda by EXCO, Research reports on prioritized projects Method of calculation or assessment Simple count of research reports produced and approved by EXCO Means of verification Simple count of research reports produced and approved by EXCO Assumptions Availability of research participants Disaggregation of beneficiaries (where applicable) Women, youth, children and people with disabilities Spatial Transformation (where applicable) N/A Calculation type Cumulative Reporting cycle Quarterly and annually Desired performance Higher performance than targeted Indicator responsibility Executive: Regulatory development and enforcement
+Indicator title Number of prioritised research projects concluded to support the mandate of the FPB Definition Evidence-based research to support the mandate of the FPB.
+The prioritised three (3) research projects linked to the annual performance plan will be outlined in the research agenda.
+Source of data Approved research agenda by EXCO, Research reports on prioritised projects Method of calculation or assessment Simple count of research reports produced and approved by EXCO Means of verification Simple count of research reports produced and approved by EXCO Assumptions Availability of research participants Disaggregation of beneficiaries (where applicable) Women, youth, children and people with disabilities Spatial transformation (where applicable) N/A Calculation type Cumulative Reporting cycle Quarterly and annually Desired performance Three evidence-based research conducted to support the mandate of the FPB Indicator responsibility Executive: Regulatory Development and Enforcement